Author: Ron Graham

 It is instructive and edifying to meditate on the tapestry of Paul's thinking, and to observe the individual threads that he weaves together.
 The chart on this page provides many of these threads, combined as contrasting pairs.

-The chart will do you very little good unless you are willing to read at least some portions of Paul's letter to the Romans and try to identify some of the threads.
+Note:— Some effort required.
+The chart above will do you very little good unless you are willing to read at least some portions of Paul's letter to the Romans and try to identify some of the threads.
 Then you will begin to understand the letter much better.